 All the larger wheels were 16mm in diameter and the smaller ones were 11.6mm.

 The last variants had no Shado 2 stickers presumably because they had run out of them.
 Although blue stickers are on sale nowadays these were never used on the original models.

 The five known BLUE variants are shown below.
 Note the last one had a lighter blue colour and no stickers.
 The wheel variants are clearly being produced to use up existing stocks before the factory closure.

 The first missile used on the GREEN version was the red and white version.
 The BLUE versions used the yellow and black version.
 The missiles were the same as the ones used with the 100 FAB one and the 361 Galactic and War chariots.

 The Dinky 1978 catalogue featured a WHITE variant of the Shado Mobile but this was never commercially released.

 According to the Great Book of Dinky Toys, two colour variants were rescued from the Binns Road factory by Mike Richardson, a sand coloured and a light green metallic version.
 In the book there is a reference to a yellow plastic underpan for the Shado 2 which is possibly attached to the the green version below.

 These models were later sold at Christie’s in July 2002.

 A Dinky Shado 2 Troop Transporter prototype using a Shado 2 body with the rear cut down to accept purpose made metal canopy.
 The model had a machine gun (?) mount on the roof and was painted in a military green & black camouflage.
 There are two figures in the cab and decals.
-Model sold in September 1973 by Vectis Auctions.
+Model sold by Vectis Auctions.

 From 1971 to 1980 three box types were used for the model.
 The first box was a pictorial card box featuring a graphically illustrated model and instructions.